 Butter, Sugar, Eggs, and Vanilla–you will use these on Day 2 of the process

-2 TBL Brandy or whiskey (or juice) for adding after the cake bakes
+2 tablespoons brandy or whiskey (or juice) for adding after the cake bakes

 Chop up fine and mix together the first set of ingredients (fruits, jam, and Sherry).
 Cover and leave in a covered bowl on the counter overnight to macerate–meld the flavors.
 Feel free to slap the hand of anyone (say, a husband) who comes by and tries to snack on the mixture.
 Also, you may macerate this for a week or more.
 I had a chat with Kathy Casey about this, and she told me that she macerates the fruit for her fruitcakes for about a week.